quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 | Low | 1 | `1024 * 1 000 000 000 =  1 024 000 000 000 bytes`
 | Medium   | 3 | `4096 * 3 000 000 000 = 12 288 000 000 000 bytes`
 | High   | 6 | `8192 * 6 000 000 000 = 49 152 000 000 000 bytes`
-- Max request size was arbitrarily determined
+- Max request size was arbitrarily determined.
 - [Max billions were determined by Google searchs by day.](https://searchengineland.com/google-now-handles-2-999-trillion-searches-per-year-250247)
 It's probably one of the most used services in the World, so it's a good reference.